elroy-galbraith/synthetic-market-research/README.md

 ## Acknowledgements

 - OpenAI for providing the GPT-4o API
-- Streamlit for the web application framework
+- Vue.js for the frontend framework
+- Express.js for the backend server
 - NLTK for additional sentiment analysis